-In Broadway Boogie Woogie unity manifests itself and then flows back into the multiple to reformulate itself infinite times in the attempt to grasp a whole that will never be reached because it is infinite.
+In the modern painting unity manifests itself and then flows back into the multiple to reformulate itself infinite times in the attempt to grasp a whole that will never be reached because it is infinite.
 It is a process that tends towards unity but never reaches it in a definitive form.